FAQs

 What should I wear?

-NO COTTON- Cotton clothes will stay wet and keep you cold we recommend quick-dry materials like poly-pro and fleece.
+NO COTTON- Cotton clothes will stay wet and keep you cold.
+We recommend quick-dry materials like synthetic and fleece.

 Swimsuit or board shorts- If you are wearing a wetsuit you’ll want a non-cotton layer to wear underneath.

 Rapids are classified on a Class I-VI scale.
-Class I being the easiest and Class VI being unrunnable.
+Class I being the easiest and Class VI unrunnable for guests.

-We do have age restrictions based on the trip difficulty.
+We do have age restrictions based on the trip difficulty and water flows.

 Class I - Moving water with a few riffles and small waves.